SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Correlation/Tutorials/Correlation_Tutorial_Element_Timeout.md

    For more information on how to add rule actions, go to [adding rule actions in Correlation rules](xref:Adding_rule_actions_in_Correlation_rules).

 > [!NOTE]
-> Make sure to have a look at some [best practices when making Correlation Rules](xref:Best_Practices_When_Creating_Correlation_Rules).
+> Make sure to have a look at some [best practices when making Correlation rules](xref:Best_Practices_When_Creating_Correlation_Rules).
 Correlation is a powerful tool, but can have a negative impact on your system if set up the wrong way.

+## Step 3: Enable the Correlation Rule

+Do this by checking *Enable this rule*.
+See [general configuration of Correlation rules](xref:General_configuration_of_Correlation_rules) for more information.
+When a Correlation Rule is disabled, it will not be active and won't take action where needed.

-## Step 3: Generate a timeout alarm
+## Step 4: Generate a timeout alarm

 1. In the Surveyor, select the *Network Switch* element.